christopherstj/pathquest-frontend/ARCHITECTURE.md

 ##### Dashboard (`api/dashboard/`)
 - `favorite-challenges/route.ts` - Fetches user's favorite challenges (in-progress/not-started only)
 - `recent-summits/route.ts` - Fetches user's recent summits
+- `queue-status/route.ts` - Fetches count of activities waiting to be processed from event queue
-- Both routes require authentication and use `getGoogleIdToken` for backend auth
+- All routes require authentication and use `getGoogleIdToken` for backend auth

 ### Actions (`src/actions/`)
 Server actions for data fetching and mutations.
 Organized by domain.
 Backend calls now target the `/api` prefix via `getBackendUrl()`; private endpoints include a bearer from `getGoogleIdToken`, while public reads omit the header.